izot/ft-click/README.md

 ### util
 Utility functions used by the libraries and examples.
 ### LON
-#### LonWorks
+#### LON
-(Future) The LON API provides the ability to use the full LonWorks stack on development systems connected to a FT network via the **FT click** module.
+(Future) The LON API provides the ability to use the full LON stack on development systems connected to a LON FT network via the **FT Click** module.
 #### ShortStack
-(Future) For OEMs who are familiar with Adesto's ShortStack API, we will be providing a "passthrough" layer to communicate to the ShortStack stack that is resident on the FT6050 on the **FT click** module
+(Future) The future ShortStack passthrough provides the ability use Adesto's ShortStack API, to communicate directly with the ShortStack MicroServer that is resident on the FT 6050 on the **FT Click** module

 ## examples
-Code samples of **FT click** module  usage with FTMQ messaging protocol
+Code samples of **FT Click** module  usage with FTMQ messaging protocol
 ### BME860_Enviro
-Using the BME860 Enviromental sensor (Temp, Atmospheric Pressure, Humidity and IAC) this example reads the Enviromental click module and sends the four parameters to the listening nodes
+Using the BME860 Enviromental sensor (Temp, Atmospheric Pressure, Humidity, and IAC) this example reads the Enviromental click module and sends the four parameters to the listening nodes
 ### Pushbutton
 This project broadcasts a FTMQ packet to all listening nodes over the FT network.
 Nodes that are listening on the appropriate topic will respond in their own ways
 ### RGB_LED
 This project listens for pusbutton packets, and changes the RGB colors on the LED click board for each event
 ### NodeRED
-A RaspBerry Pi project that interfaces a **FT click** module to the RPi, creates and displays received parameters on the NodeRED dashboard
+A Raspberry Pi project that interfaces a **FT Click** module to the Raspberry Pi, creates and displays received parameters on the Node-RED dashboard
 ### DualLightstrip
 Pushbutton control of LED light strips based on an Arduino platform
 ### BACnet